unifyai/orchestra/docs/concepts/models.rst

 .. note::
   An interface to upload your own models will be available very soon, but currently, we are still testing this feature.
-  If you want to publish your model right away, please send us a mail to :code:`modelhub@unify.ai`!
+  If you want to publish your model right away, please send us a mail to :code:`hub@unify.ai`!

 Models uploaded by us
 ^^^^^^^^^^^^^^^^^^^^^
 In this case, we manage the model, serving as a reference point for particularly relevant models.
 In this type of models you will find endpoints and benchmarks from the same providers as in user-uploaded models.
-**However**, here you will also find `public endpoints <https://unify.ai/docs/modelhub/concepts/providers.html#public-endpoints>`_ hosting the model.
+**However**, here you will also find `public endpoints <https://unify.ai/docs/hub/concepts/providers.html#public-endpoints>`_ hosting the model.

 In these cases, the :code:`model-id` won't have a username and will be simply formatted as :code:`llama-2-70b-chat`.